sambuysse/inuits-latex-beamer-theme/README.md

 :warning: Only for 16:9 aspect ratio. `xelatex` only!

 ## How to use
-1. Copy `beamerthemeinuits.sty` to the root of your new or existing beamer project.
+1. Copy `beamerthemeinuits.sty` and the `images` directory to the root of your new or existing beamer project.
 2. Add the following lines to your main `.tex` file:
     ```
     \documentclass[aspectratio=169]{beamer}